- 50,000 bonus ANZ Reward Points for eligible new customers

-Serving up 50,000 bonus ANZ Reward Points and $50 back to your new card (when you spend $2,000 on eligible purchases in the first three months from approval), the ANZ Rewards Platinum Visa credit card is dressed to impress.
+Serving up 50,000 bonus ANZ Reward Points and $50 back to your new card (when you spend $2,000 on eligible purchases in the first three months from approval), the ANZ Rewards Platinum credit card is dressed to impress.

 Being a Visa, it's accepted in more places than some other card types, which means you can earn points on more of your spends – whether used as your main card, or as a 'backup' to keep in reserve.

 This card is also compatible with Apple Pay, allowing you to use your iPhone or Apple Watch to make payments wherever contactless cards are accepted, along with Samsung Pay, Google Pay, Fitbit Pay and Garmin Pay: and, there's also free international travel insurance.

 ANZ Rewards Platinum Card: fast facts